SethRobinson/aitools_client/README.md

 * Pan/zoom with thousands of images on the screen
 * Mask painting with controllable brush size
 * Option to automatically save all generations, with accompanying .txt file that includes all settings
-* Supports pix2pix and ControlNet (server requires [Mikubill's sd-webui-controlnet extension](https://github.com/Mikubill/sd-webui-controlnet) and its models to be installed, otherwise the option is grayed out
+* Supports pix2pix and ControlNet (For ControlNet, the server requires [Mikubill's sd-webui-controlnet extension](https://github.com/Mikubill/sd-webui-controlnet) and its models to be installed, otherwise the option is grayed out
 * Can utilize multiple servers (three video cards on one machine?
 Run three servers!) allowing seamless use of all GPUs for ultra fast generation and a single click to change the active model
 * Neat workflow that allows evolving images with loopback while live-selecting the best alternatives to shape the image in real-time
 * Open source, uses the Unity game engine and C# to do stuff with AI art